-Here in this blog we will discuss in detail about intraday trading chart types that will help you to understand how to setup and interpret charts.
+Here in this blog, Nifty Trading Academy will discuss in detail about intraday trading chart types that will help you to understand how to setup and interpret charts.

 Intraday trading charts gives information which is a combination of price, volume and time intervals.
-The chart of a particular time frame shows the price movement of that specific time frame.
-Now, let’s see the top intraday trading charts:
+The chart of a particular best time frame for intraday to shows the price movement of that specific time frame.
+Now, let’s see the best charts for intraday trading:

 Line Charts are simple type of intraday trading chart that gives the only closing price.
 It can be switch to any time frame but in every time frame, this chart only displays the closing price.
 For example, in 5- minute time frame, each closing price after 5 – minutes of time interval will then be connected to the next closing price with a continuous line.